Machine-Learning Part II: How the Terminator Uses Deep Learning

 Machine-learning is the first step of intelligent automation technology.
 It helps complete repeatable, time-consuming tasks for accounts receivable teams.
-(Click here for an expert explanation of how machine-learning could help your company.)
-When you combine the efficiency and accuracy of machine-learning technology with the “educated” manual input, you gain a powerful A/R assisting tool.
+When you combine the efficiency and accuracy of machine-learning technology with the “educated” manual input, you gain a powerful accounts receivable (AR) assisting tool.
 Once machine-learning collects the data from these devices, it begins working on completing tasks, but it still needs guidance on how to prioritize each job.

 Manual input teaches technology how to complete tasks moving forward, preventing the need for continuous human input.
 Machine-learning is malleable as it lacks a concrete structure, and becomes more organized and functional as you input manual processes.

 According to Billtrust’s Director of Product Strategy, Alex Ross, “Machine-learning has the ability to learn from human inputs and behavior to create an automated process.
 Doing this in the fintech space allows companies to leave those mundane tasks to a computer while people can spend time on more critical thinking projects.”